-Mail Forwarding service
+Mail Forwarding Service

 There are two Mail Forwarding service types that are available:

-- Customers not returning to their old address must buy the Mail Forwarding for Moves.
+- Customers not returning to the old address must buy the Mail Forwarding for Moves.
 Mail delivery resumes to the old address upon service expiry.
 It is the customer’s responsibility to notify correspondents of the new mailing address.

+When forwarding mail addressed to individuals, residential prices apply.
+Business prices apply when a business name is included.
 To obtain information on pricing, see Canada Post Prices.